Stanford Medicine encompasses the Stanford School of Medicine, Stanford Hospital & Clinics and the Lucile Packard Children's Hospital.

 Stanford Medicine is leading the biomedical revolution through discoveries that result in practical improvements to human health.
 Innovations include the first synthesis of biologically active DNA in a test tube, the first construction of a recombinant DNA molecule containing DNA from two different species, discovery of immune response genes, development of the microarray technology and the expansion of optogenetics.
 The first successful adult human heart transplant in the country and the first combined heart-lung transplant in the world were performed at Stanford.

-Stanford Hospital and Clinics
+Stanford Hospital & Clinics